MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-item-application.md

 |------------------|----------------------------------------------|-----------------------------------------------|--------------|---------------------------------------------|
 |01-01-20|1|0|10|1|

-## <a name="inventory-decrease"></a>Stock Decrease
+## <a name="inventory-decrease"></a>Inventory Decrease
-When you post an stock decrease, an item application entry is created that links the stock decrease to an stock increase.
+When you post an inventory decrease, an item application entry is created that links the inventory decrease to an inventory increase.
 This link is created by using the item's costing method as a guideline.
 For items using FIFO, Standard, and Average costing methods, the linking is based on the first-in-first-out principle.
-The stock decrease is applied to the stock increase with the earliest posting date.
+The inventory decrease is applied to the inventory increase with the earliest posting date.
 For items using the LIFO costing method, the linking is based on the last-in-first-out principle.
-The stock decrease is applied to the stock increase with the most recent posting date.
+The inventory decrease is applied to the inventory increase with the most recent posting date.

 In the  **Item Ledger Entry** table, the **Remaining Quantity** field shows the quantity that has not yet been applied.
 If the remaining quantity is more than 0, then the **Open** check box is selected.

 ### <a name="example"></a>Example
 The following example shows the item application entry that is created when you post a sales shipment of 5 units of the items that were received in the previous example.
 The first item application entry is the purchase receipt.
 The second application entry is the sales shipment.

-The following table shows the two item application entries that result from the stock increase and the stock decrease, respectively.
+The following table shows the two item application entries that result from the inventory increase and the inventory decrease, respectively.

 |Posting Date|Inbound Item Entry No.|Outbound Item Entry No.|Quantity|Item Ledger Entry No.|
 |------------------|----------------------------------------------|-----------------------------------------------|--------------|---------------------------------------------|